TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   Rhode Island Senate - Flanders vs. WhitehouseUNH
+*   Nevada Senate - Heller vs. RosenNY Times/Siena
-    *   Whitehouse57
+    *   Rosen45
-    *   Flanders33Whitehouse +24
+    *   Heller47Heller +2
-*   Georgia Governor - Kemp vs. AbramsWXIA-TV/SurveyUSA
+*   Michigan Senate - James vs. StabenowMitchell Research
-    *   Kemp47
+    *   Stabenow51
-    *   Abrams45Kemp +2
+    *   James42Stabenow +9
-*   Rhode Island Governor - Fung vs. RaimondoUNH\*
+*   Massachusetts Senate - Diehl vs. WarrenUMass Lowell\*
-    *   Raimondo48
+    *   Warren56
-    *   Fung34Raimondo +14
+    *   Diehl31Warren +25
-*   Maryland Governor - Hogan vs. JealousGonzales Research\*
+*   Michigan Governor - Schuette vs. WhitmerMitchell Research
-    *   Hogan54
+    *   Whitmer46
-    *   Jealous36Hogan +18
+    *   Schuette38Whitmer +8

 More Latest Polls In The News

-*   Hillary Clinton: "Civility Can Start Again" When Democrats Take Back The House And Or The Senate
+*   Conway: Blue Wave Forecasts Coming From "Same Geniuses" That Predicted A Huge Clinton, Dem Win
-*   Sen. Cotton: "The Schumer Political Operation" Was Behind Release Of Dr. Ford's Letter From Very Beginning
+*   Sabato: "Red Wave Ain't Going To Happen, It's Just A Question About How Big The Blue Wave Is"
-*   Carville: Kavanaugh "Worth A Lot More Alive Than Dead," "Democrats Are Going To Keep Digging Up Stuff"
+*   Hillary Clinton: "Civility Can Start Again" When Democrats Take Control Of The House And Or The Senate
 *   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
-*   Sen. Hirono: Even If They Don't Overturn Roe v.
-Wade, Republicans "Will Nullify It Pretty Much"
+*   Sen. Cotton: "The Schumer Political Operation" Was Behind Release Of Dr. Ford's Letter From Very Beginning

 *   Politics
 *   Policy